wbne/S.S.Satire/README.md

 # S.S.Satire
-A satirical article about standardized testing https://wbne.github.io/S.S.Satire
+A "news" site about obesity for a school project https://wbne.github.io/S.S.Satire